Aliases for PEBP1 Gene

 GeneCards Summary for PEBP1 Gene

 PEBP1 (Phosphatidylethanolamine Binding Protein 1) is a Protein Coding gene.
-Diseases associated with PEBP1 include gastric cardia adenocarcinoma and lung squamous cell carcinoma.
-Among its related pathways are Signaling by GPCR and Immune System.
-GO annotations related to this gene include poly(A) RNA binding and enzyme binding.
-An important paralog of this gene is PEBP4.
+Diseases associated with PEBP1 include Myeloid Sarcoma and Lung Cancer.
+Among its related pathways are RET signaling and Aurora B signaling.
+Gene Ontology (GO) annotations related to this gene include enzyme binding.
+An important paralog of this gene is MRPL38.

 Binds ATP, opioids and phosphatidylethanolamine.
 Has lower affinity for phosphatidylinositol and phosphatidylcholine.
 Serine protease inhibitor which inhibits thrombin, neuropsin and chymotrypsin but not trypsin, tissue type plasminogen activator and elastase (By similarity).
 Inhibits the kinase activity of RAF1 by inhibiting its activation and by dissociating the RAF1/MEK complex and acting as a competitive inhibitor of MEK phosphorylation.